Gay & Lesbian Victory Fund Founded to Build LGBTQ+ Political Power

 Vic Basile was a prominent gay rights activist in Washington, DC, who was the first executive director of the Human Rights Campaign Fund (HRCF) before doing development work for EMILY’s List founder Ellen Malcolm and learning how a “bundling” political action committee (PAC) worked.

 “It soon became apparent to me that the concept was ‘portable,’” Basile recalls, “that is, it could work for just about any well-defined constituency.”

-In May 1991, about a dozen prominent LGBTQ leaders gathered in a Marriott hotel conference room in Virginia and discussed organizational plans on how to elect openly LGBTQ candidates.
-It would not be an easy task: their friend Harvey Milk had been assassinated; Elaine Noble needed the protection of state troopers during her campaign; others among the more than forty openly LGBTQ elected and appointed officials in America had also endured frightening ordeals.
+In May 1991, about a dozen prominent LGBTQ+ leaders gathered in a Marriott hotel conference room in Virginia and discussed organizational plans on how to elect out LGBTQ+ candidates.
+It would not be an easy task: their friend Harvey Milk had been assassinated; Elaine Noble needed the protection of state troopers during her campaign; others among the more than forty out LGBTQ+ elected and appointed officials in America had also endured frightening ordeals.
 With EMILY’s List as a model, the group launched the Gay & Lesbian Victory Fund with Mixner and Lynn Greer as board co-chairs, Waybourn as executive director, and Basile, who had already done a lot of legwork with an organizational plan and budget, as advisor and fundraiser.

 The rest is history.